BrenBates/Bamazon/readme.md

+#   Technologies Used:
+MySQL, Javascript, Node.js (node packages: MySQL, Inquirer, Cli-Table)

+#   Brennen's Role in Development:
+All

-#   View of Functionality:
+#   Video of Functionality:

 #   Application Purpose:
 This app uses Node.js and MySQL to create three user interfaces for a simulated store including warehouse quantities and profit.

-#   Technologies Used:  MySQL, Javascript, Node.js (node packages: MySQL, Inquirer, Cli-Table)

-#   Brennen's Role in Development: All

 ## User Interface 1: Bamazon Customer